Kong/insomnia-docs/docs/insomnia/insomnia-config-file.md

 In addition to the Insomnia Preferences available through the UI, computer admins can configure the Insomnia app for other users through an Insomnia Configuration File.

-This configuration will enable computer admins to alter some settings and UI components when they set up regulated local environments.
-Account admins may find this useful to overwrite configurations that users cannot change.
+The Insomnia Configuration File enables computer admins to alter some settings and UI components when they set up regulated local environments.
+Admins may find this useful to overwrite configurations that users cannot change.

 This feature is not related to [team functionality](/insomnia/team-collaboration), so team admins won't be able to control settings for the team's members (unless they also happen to be computer admins).

-## Config File Location
+## Configuration File Location

-The Insomnia application does not automatically come with an Insomnia configuration file.
+The Insomnia application does not automatically come with an Insomnia Configuration File.
 Users will create a file specifically called `insomnia.config.json` in the same directory as `insomnia.exe`.

-## Config File Contents
+## Configuration File Contents

-The only required field is `insomniaConfig` with the value `1.0.0`.
-The `settings` object is not required and can be empty.
+The Insomnia Configuration File must include the property `insomniaConfig` with the value `1.0.0`.
+The `settings` object can be empty.

+The following example shows all of the `settings` options available.

 ```json
 {